TheAmgadX/nvim-config/README.md

 # Neovim Config Setup

 ## 🚀 Introduction
 This repository contains my customized Neovim setup using **lazy.nvim** for plugin management.
-It includes a modern theme, LSP support, auto-completion, file explorer, and more.
+It includes a modern theme, LSP support, auto-completion, file explorer, buffer management, and more.

 ## 📥 Installation
 ### Prerequisites